JyotinderSingh/ctok/README.md

 Head over to the [Documentation](/DOCUMENTATION.md) to see code examples and other language features!

-## Why on did I spend more than 3 months making this?
+## Why on earth did I spend more than 3 months making this?

 Honestly, just because I never took a compilers course in uni it felt like I was missing out on some essential knowledge.
 Compilers and programming languages have always felt magical to me - and that went behind them has always